-- 1. Install pressure check diagnostic quick disconnect with gauge onto test nipple @ GP6 port of the accessory manifold with swing directional control valve (Figure 2-9). - 2.
-Start engine and idle, select and depress the swing brake release switch and adjust the swing brake pressure reducing valve "in" to increase or "out" to decrease so that a gauge pressure of 1.7 2.1 MPa (250 275 psi) (Figure 2-9). - 3.
+- Install pressure check diagnostic quick disconnect with gauge onto test nipple @ GP6 port of the accessory manifold with swing directional control valve (Figure 2-9). - Start engine and idle, select and depress the swing brake release switch and adjust the swing brake pressure reducing valve "in" to increase or "out" to decrease so that a gauge pressure of 1.7 - 2.1 MPa (250 - 275 psi) is achieved (Figure 2-9). - 3.
+If adjustment can't obtain the setting in step #2, stop engine and install a pressure check diagnostic quick disconnect with gauge onto the test nipple @ the GP2 at the accessory manifold valve (Figure 2-10).
+Follow procedure A step 3 to set pump stand-by and then repeat this step. - 4.
 Stop engine.
 Remove diagnostic couplers.